Rhodes-F/Artifical_life/README.md

 As you can se in the plot above the fitnesses ranged form the best at -72 to the worst at -22 (lower fitness = better).
 Some things that I noticed were that smaller creatures and creatures with fewer links tended to perform better.
 This could be becuase of be motors have a predetermined strenght so as they grew the strength stayed constant and they could no longer move their bodies effectivly, althoguh this needs further testign to be sure.
 Another thing that I noticed was that most creatures started out increasing at a very fast rate but then woudl get stuck and very few large jumps would happen after about 200 generations.
 This is probably because at that point in evoltion only very small mutations woudl increase the fitness and anything larger would decreas it.
 This owudl result in fewer mutations and fitness increases becuase large and small mutations are equally likely.

+#### Project info

+This project is part of CS 396-Artificial life at Northwestern Universiy.
+It began as a Ludobots project which is a reddit course that can be found [here](https://www.reddit.com/r/ludobots/) and uses pyrosim physics simulator to make the world environment and determine the interactions in the world.